karinapichardo/soft-landing-page/README.md

 ## I learned
 * how javascript can make developing websites easier.
 In this project, I used event listeners instead of having to create multiple html pages.
-* Another big take away that I Iearned with this project, was the importance of developing websites that are cross platform.
+* another big take away that I Iearned with this project, was the importance of developing websites that are cross platform.
 * I learned how different browsers render information differently and it’s crucial to be aware of those renderings.

 *I look forward to learning more about the cool things that javascript can do.*

 *Also look forward to gaining more knowledge on building websites that are responsive across all platforms and visually beautiful at the same time.*

 ## You can check out my final website here: https://karinapichardo.github.io/soft-landing-page/